melodysyue/MissR_geneflow/README.md

 Demultiplexed RAD sequencing data used in this study are archived in the NCBI with BioProject ID PRJNA674918.

-vcf files (all SNPs post filtering) and genepop files (neutral SNPs after thinning) can be found on Dryad.
+vcf files (all SNPs post filtering) and genepop files (neutral SNPs after thinning) are archived on DRYAD [(https://doi.org/10.5061/dryad.fn2z34tvx)](https://doi.org/10.5061/dryad.fn2z34tvx).

 # Scripts